sergoh/sergoh.github.website/README.md

 	Copyright [Your Name](http://your.website).
 All rights reserved.

-Other included things such as themes and libraries are likely already licensed by their own invidual licenses, so be sure to respect their licenses too.
+Other included things such as themes and libraries are likely already licensed by their own individual licenses, so be sure to respect their licenses too.

-Thanks for the DocPad team - we all love you.
+Thanks, the DocPad team loves you.